Tkwon123/still_trending/README.md

 **Still Trending** leverages AngularJS on top of Rails and searches [TV Maze's RESTful API](http://www.tvmaze.com/api) provides the mostly-comprehensive catalog of TV shows and episode.

+Use the search bar in the upper right to find your favorite show and drill down to the episodes.
+Select "listen into" when you're ready to hear the conversation and voila! there you are, whenever that may be.

+A bunch of handy features are already built into the app:
+	- Modern styling and wizz bang effects from [Materialze](http://materializecss.com/)
+	- Lazy search to automatically detect completion of search results
+	- Mobile optimization to resize on small devices

 Note that we *don't* use [Twitter's RESTful API](https://twitter.com/search-advanced?lang=en).
 Twitter's streaming API service only provides an index of streaming days for up to seven ('7') days.
 Instead, we use their advanced search feature which contains an index of the entire Twitter-world, and use [Mechanize](https://github.com/sparklemotion/mechanize) to scrape the search results.

 Running locally is easy.
 In the console: